mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 That's the signature of the C function translated into Zig, so Zig is telling me exactly the types I need to pass in to call the function.

-Another thing you can do is use the `zig translate-c` utility to ask Zig to translate this C function signature into Zig.
+Alternatively, I can use the `zig translate-c` utility to translate this C function signature into Zig.
 This effectively gives the same results as the compiler error above, but it preserves the original parameter names, whereas the compiler error prefixes them with `arg_`.

 ```bash
 # We add --needed-library c to let Zig know the code depends on libc.